 If possible, prevent comorbid conditions from taking hold by addressing early symptoms as soon as possible.
 For example, if social anxiety disorder is left untreated for a long time, it may lead to depression and substance abuse.
-Don’t forget that good nutrition and proper sleep goes a long way toward maintaining good health and longevity.
+Don’t forget that good nutrition, filling nutritional gaps with dietary supplements and proper sleep goes a long way toward maintaining good health and longevity.

 Sign up for priority access to coupons, specials, health tips, product announcements and more!